Buy your print book today:

 Winter winds blow hard.
 Inquisitors stalk the Great Road, determined to bring the Lost to salvation.
 Just when all seems hopeless, Keara and her companions discover an underground encampment of strangers.
 But are these Darkers truly the rebels they seem to be?

-Rebel Lost, the second volume in the Darkbeast Chronicles, will be available in print and as an ebook.
+Rebel Lost, the second volume in the Darkbeast Chronicles, is available in print and as an ebook.
+An earlier edition was published under a different title and author’s name.

 <<< Chapter 1 >>>